Adaptec

 On June 8, 2010, PMC-Sierra and Adaptec announced the completion of the acquisition.[11][12]
 PMC-Sierra renamed the channel storage business "Adaptec by PMC".
 PMC-Sierra was in turn acquired by Microsemi in January 2016.[13]

-The old Adaptec, Inc. changed its name to ADPT Corporation,[12] and then again to Steel Excel, Inc.[13] Steel Excel is now an investment firm.
+The old Adaptec, Inc. changed its name to ADPT Corporation,[14] and then again to Steel Excel, Inc.[15] Steel Excel was an investment firm that then merged with Handy & Harman Ltd. to form Steel Partners, a conglomerate.

 Products

-Adaptec produced interface products involving SCSI, USB, IEEE 1394, iSCSI, Fibre Channel, and video.[14]
+Adaptec produced interface products involving SCSI, USB, IEEE 1394 (Firewire), iSCSI, Fibre Channel, and video.[16]
 Adaptec once produced CD- and DVD-burning software under the brand names of Easy CD Creator and Toast, as well as network-attached storage devices such as the Snap Server product line.

 The Adaptec brand is used to sell host bus adapters, RAID adapters, SAS expander cards, cables, and accessories.[17]